 Modifying the previous paint

 When sketching complex outlines, it is often required to reconsider the last sketch.
-The previous sketch can be repainted with holding the Option (Alt) key.
+The previous sketch can be repainted with holding the Option (Mac) or Alt (Windows) key.

 - Start creating the shape (or shapes) with the sketch tool as described above.

-- If the last sketch needs correction hold the Option (Alt) key and repaint.
+- If the last sketch needs correction hold the Option (Mac) or Alt (Windows) key and repaint.

-- When releasing the mouse (with the Option (Alt) key still on), the newly sketched shape will replace the previous step.
+- When releasing the mouse (with the Option (Mac) or Alt (Windows) key still on), the newly sketched shape will replace the previous step.

 - The path sketch tool options can be used to set the number of one or more previous attempts that shown while redrawing the last sketch.

 The sketch can be returned to arbitrary previous states using undo and redo, or the History panel.

 Path Sketching Options

 The options controlling various aspects of the Path Sketch tool can be adjusted by double clicking on the tool icon in the application toolbox.